Crkvina, Biskupija: Legacy

-In 1746, Croatian historian Gašpar Vinjalić reported on the historical sites in the Biskupija area.
 In 1886, the first formal excavations started, led by Lujo Marun, who would come back to the site a total of twenty times up to 1908.
 In 1888, Frane Bulić published the first scientific review of Marun's progress.
 In turn, Frano Radić spent a number of years analyzing the same artifacts.
 Historians Ferdo Šišić and Ljubo Karaman likewise contributed to the scientific debate about Crkvina.
 In the 1930s, historian and archeologist Stjepan Gunjača published a number of works about the Crkvina artifacts kept in the Muzej hrvatskih starina (Museum of Croatian Antiquities).
 He conducted further excavations in the area in 1950, 1951 and 1957, which started a new round of scientific critique.
 Afterwards, it was thought the location was completely explored, until an accidental new find in 1983 by Milojko Budimir brought that into doubt.
 A follow-up excavation in 2000 was led by Ljubomir Gudelj Velaga.
 As a result, archeologist Ante Milošević published a new site map based on this, and Ivan Mirnik also published some older information from earlier excavations.
 Later, between 2008 and 2015, the Museum of Croatian Archaeological Monuments conducted follow-up excavations, led by Maja Petrinec and Ante Jurčević.